Francisccoo/movie-list-rating/README.md

 2) Enter to the console and type <code>npm i</code> inside the root project folder to install the packages needed to run the app correctly, including the ngrx/store framework.

-Now, for an easy understanding of the application, we splitted the structure in diverse folders for an improve maintenance:
+Now, for an easy understanding of the application, we splitted the structure in diverse folders for an improve maintenance.
+You can check the screenshot supplied in the <code>images</code> folder more information:

  - The store folder contains all the elements related to the ngrx/store framework, the data, behaviours, etc. Inside this folder we can find another three folders, such as: